MalcolmSlaney/QuickSIN_Benchmark/README.md

 The QuickSIN test measures human speech in noise abilities, which are impacted by a number of factors including peripheral sensitivities, neural issues such as synaptopathy, and any number of cognitive issues.
-The QuickSIN test scores human subjects from normal, to mildly , moderately, and then severly impaired based upon the signal-to-noise ratio (SNR) where the subject correctly recognizes 50% of the keywords.
+The QuickSIN test scores human subjects from normal, to mildly, moderately, and then severely impaired based upon the signal-to-noise ratio (SNR) where the subject correctly recognizes 50% of the keywords.
-We demonstrate that a modern recognizer, built using millions of hours of unsupervised training data, achieves near-normal recognition in noise when with this human test.
+We demonstrate that a modern recognizer, built using millions of hours of unsupervised training data, achieves near-normal recognition in noise with this human test.

 ## Introduction